nourou6/wismon/README.md

 # OpenWIS Monitoring Tool for WMO Common Dashboard Pilot

 ## Introduction
-The WMO Common Dashboard (WCD) pilot project requires each participating centres to provide three JSON files containing messages with a format conforming to the spec.
+The WMO Common Dashboard (WCD) pilot project requires each participating centre to provide three JSON files containing messages with a format conforming to the spec.
 The three JSON files are `monitor.json`, `centres.json` and `events.json`.

 The OpenWIS Monitoring Tool (`wismon`) is a command line utility that helps creating the necessary JSON files to feed the WCD pilot.
-Though majority part of the JSON messages are optional except three metric elements in `monitor.json`, the tool generates all three JSON files with all elements to maximize contributions from OpenWIS centres.
+Though majority part of the metrics are optional except three elements in `monitor.json`, the tool generates all three JSON files with all elements to maximize contributions from OpenWIS centres.